otc-code/.github/CONTRIBUTING.md

-# Welcome to CNA contributing guide
+# Welcome to otc-code contributing guide

 Thank you for investing your time in contributing to our project!